U.S. News Rankings

 |School type||public, coed college|

 When applying to Texas A&M University--Kingsville, it's important to note the application deadline is rolling.
-The application fee at Texas A&M University--Kingsville is $15.
-It is less selective, with an acceptance rate of 97.9 percent.
+Scores for either the ACT or SAT test are due August 15.
+The application fee at Texas A&M University--Kingsville is $25.
+It is least selective, with an acceptance rate of 92.8 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Texas A&M University--Kingsville is 19:1, and the school has 34.3 percent of its classes with fewer than 20 students.
-The most popular majors at Texas A&M University--Kingsville include: Communication Sciences and Disorders, General; Health and Physical Education/Fitness, General; Computer Science; Electrical and Electronics Engineering; and Psychology, General.
-The average freshman retention rate, an indicator of student satisfaction, is 58.5 percent.
+The student-faculty ratio at Texas A&M University--Kingsville is 19:1, and the school has 49 percent of its classes with fewer than 20 students.
+The most popular majors at Texas A&M University--Kingsville include: Communication Sciences and Disorders, General; Biology/Biological Sciences, General; Criminology; Kinesiology and Exercise Science; and Multi-/Interdisciplinary Studies, Other.
+The average freshman retention rate, an indicator of student satisfaction, is 59 percent.

 |Student gender distribution|